 The American Academy of Pediatrics estimates that two thousand children die every year from SCA.
 It is the leading cause of death of student athletes.
 However, the actual number of children is not well established.
 In 2013, the Center for Disease Control and National Institute of Health launched a pilot program to gather data on sudden death of minors.
 It was launched in ten states.
 Hopefully, one day, we will actually track the causes of death of our children.

-You can also be prepared to help if someone experiences sudden cardiac arrest.
-Learn the Chain of Survival.
-It is easy and lifesaving.
+You should also be prepared to help if sudden cardiac arrest strikes.
+Learn about chest compressions and AED devices – the Chain of Survival.